Proven-Paradox/shaper-system/Handbook.md

 Targets: 1 enemy
 Cost: 3 MP
 Damage: 0
 Effect: You learn the target's properties as if you affect them with Scan.
-If you hit with this Ability, the target also decreases their [Defensive Track](#the-defensive-track) or [Offensive Track](#the-offense-track) by 1.
+After that, if you hit with this Ability the target also decreases their [Defensive Track](#the-defensive-track) or [Offensive Track](#the-offense-track) by 1.
 Description: Analyzing enemy capabilities while also damaging them.
 This could be a psychic assault that reads the mind it is damaging, hacking into an opponent's equipment and messing it up, a curse that reveals its target's secret weaknesses to the user, or something similar that can read information while also hobbling their target.

 #### Suspend